• Tickets &

 blog

-Game two of the four-game series is scheduled for 6:35 p.m.
-Saturday at Truist Point.
-The first 800 fans through the gate will receive a complimentary Rockers Trucker hat.
-The game will be streamed live on FLO baseball and will also be available on the Mixlr app.
+The third and final game of the Rockers-FerryHawks series is scheduled for 6:35 p.m. on Thursday at Truist Point.
+It will be a Thirsty Thursday with specials on all drinks.
+The game will be streamed live on FLO Baseball and on the Mixlr app.

 Filed Under: Game Recaps